Gaia House offers an extensive programme of silent meditation retreats in the Buddhist tradition.

-Click here for details of our upcoming group retreats and for online booking: Group Retreat ProgrammeWhat is a group retreat?
+Click here for details of our upcoming group retreats (online and in-house): 2022 ProgrammeWhat is a group retreat?

 There are regular talks on a theme from the teacher(s), instructions and guidance about meditation and teacher-led discussions or interviews.
 Apart from the teaching (Dharma) sessions, the retreats are held in silence.
 More about silence.
 This shared experience is often felt as profoundly peaceful and safe for newcomers.
 More about meditation.

 If one is currently experiencing acute emotional distress, such as clinical depression, or post-traumatic stress disorder, attending a silent retreat could be difficult.
 When negative thinking patterns are very intrusive or persistent, sometimes it could be easier to practice in a setting where there are more possibilities for active engagement (such as mindfulness-based stress reduction or mindfulness-based cognitive therapy programmes taught by an appropriately trained and competent instructor).
 Once the acute phase of emotional distress has eased, Insight Meditation retreats can then offer invaluable opportunities for developing practice further.